dpi-tta-lessons/portfolio/content.md

 <!-- TODO: start with inline styles, then <style> tags (with element/id/class selectors), then css stylesheet -->
 ## 5. Styling

+Now that we have the basic html layout in place, we can begin adding style.

 <!-- TODO: break this down -->